whatyouhide/whatyouhide.github.io/content/posts/2019-04-14-connection-managers-with-gen_statem/index.md

 This article is an evolution of a previous article posted on this blog, ["Handling TCP connections in Elixir"][redix-article].
 In that article, I describe how to build a connection process that talks to a Redis server over TCP.
 Instead of `gen_statem` (which wasn't available at that time), I use the [connection][connection] library by James Fish, but the concepts are similar.
 If you're interested in the TCP interactions more than you are in `gen_statem`, read that article first.
 What I describe here is an evolution of the old implementation that doesn't require external dependencies and that nicely shows a practical use case for many of the features that `gen_statem` provides.

 *Note*: I'm more used to Elixir and its syntax, so that's what I'm going to use here.
-However, I won't use almost any Elixir-specific features so the article should also be readable for folks that are more comfortable with Erlang.
+However, I won't use almost any Elixir-specific features, so the article should also be readable for folks that are more comfortable with Erlang.
 If you want to follow along with the finished Erlang code for the state machine we'll build, look at [the Gist][state-machine-gist] containing the final implementation in Elixir and Erlang.

 ## The connection "manager"